AndMastro/protein-ligand-GNN/README.md

 ### Contacts

-For any questions, feel free to drop an [email](mailto: mastropietro@diag.uniroma1.it)
+For any questions, feel free to drop an [email](mailto:mastropietro@diag.uniroma1.it).